Pope Adrian VI

 Pope Adrian VI (2 March 1459 – 14 September 1523), born Adriaan Florenszoon Boeyens, served as Bishop of Rome from 9 January 1522 until his death some 18 months later.
 He was the last non-Italian pope until John Paul II, 456 years later.
 He is, together with Marcellus II, one of two 'modern' popes to retain his baptismal name after election.
 He is buried in the Santa Maria dell'Anima church in Rome.
 He is the only Dutchman to have become pope.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Pope Adrian VI" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Pope Adrian VI" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools